 Curating Personal Artifacts and Motifs

-Curating personal artifacts and motifs begins with a clear sense of what matters to you, then selecting pieces that reinforce that story at a glance.
+Curating personal artifacts and motifs begins with a clear sense of what matters to you.
+Then it is about selecting pieces that reinforce that story at a glance.
+You want items that tell your story, not just fill up space.

-Keep it practical: avoid clutter, and let each item justify its place.
+Keep it practical.
+Avoid clutter, because nobody wants a museum they have to dust every week.
+Let each item justify its place.
 Your artifacts should guide your eye and mood, not overwhelm it.
-When in doubt, ask, does this piece reinforce the central narrative you want your space to tell?
+When in doubt, ask yourself, “Does this piece reinforce the central narrative you want your space to tell?”
+If the answer is no, it might be time for that item to find a new home.

 Lighting and Mood to Drive Emotions